HCK-CI/AutoHCK/README.md

-# auto_hck
+# AutoHCK

 [![CircleCI](https://circleci.com/gh/daynix/AutoHCK2.svg?style=svg)](https://circleci.com/gh/daynix/AutoHCK2)

-auto_hck is a tool for automating HCK/HLK testing, doing all the boilerplate steps in the process leaving you with simply choosing which driver you want to test on what os.
+AutoHCK is a tool for automating HCK/HLK testing, doing all the boilerplate steps in the process leaving you with simply choosing which driver you want to test on what os.

 ## Getting Started